June: What to Do in the Desert Garden

 Watch for Heat Stress

 Soaring temperatures and high UV index can scorch plants, especially newly planted ones that haven’t had time to adapt.
+If you have plants that are turning yellow, brown, or white, they might be getting too much sun.

-If a sun-damaged plant is in a pot, move it to a shady area such as under a patio, tree, or shade sail.
+The only remedy is to give them some shade.
+(You can’t outwater sun scald, although many gardeners try.)
+If a sun-damaged plant is in a pot, move it to a shady area such as under a patio roof or tree.

 However, if you are trying to shade plants in the ground, it’s not quite as convenient.
 Use whatever you have on hand and don’t worry too much about how your shade setup looks since it will be temporary.